-Property and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
+Property and equipment, except land, are stated at cost, less accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the equipment and borrowing costs for long-term construction projects if the recognition criteria are met.
 When significant parts of equipment are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
 Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the equipment as a replacement if the recognition criteria are satisfied.
-All other repair and maintenance costs are recognized in in the consolidated statements of comprehensive income as incurred.
+All other repair and maintenance costs are recognized in in the consolidated statements of comprehensive income as incurred and is stated at cost less accumulated impairment losses.